platanus/power_api/README.md

 After running the installer you must choose an API mode.
 ### Exposed API mode

-Use this version if your API will be accessed by multiple clients or if your API is served somewhere other than your client application.
+Use this mode if your API will be accessed by multiple clients or if your API is served somewhere other than your client application.

 You must run the following command to have the exposed API mode configuration: